aces/Loris/modules/battery_manager/test/TestPlan.md

   2. Repeat step 1 using the `Activate` button.

 **Testing Edit Metadata column**
-  1. Press the `Edit` button in the `Edit Metadata` column on an entry in the data table to edit.
+  1. Press the `Edit` link in the `Edit Metadata` column on an entry in the data table to edit.
      - Ensure that you are taken to an Edit page with a form that is populated with the entry's values.

 **Test filters**
-  1. Under **Browse**, a selection filter should be present on top of the page containing the following fields:
+  1. Under **Browse** tab, a selection filter should be present on top of the page containing the following fields:
      - Minimum age, Maximum age, and Instrument Order (as text fields).
      - Instrument, Stage, Subproject, Visit Label, Site, First Visit, Instrument Order, and Active (as dropdown fields with blank default option).
   2. Type text in the Minimum age and verify that the table gets filtered as you type.